 The cycle continues until sleep frequency and quality improve.

-For some people, the cycle is never broken and instead becomes like a pit of quicksand they are never quite able to escape.
+For some people, the cycle is never broken and instead becomes harder and harder to escape.

 Lack of Sleep Destroys Alertness and Subjective Memory